Concrete Leak Repair Sydney

-If you’ve already patched the leak and it still came back, the problem isn’t the patch.
-It’s the concrete itself.
+If you’ve already patched the leak and it still come back, the problem isn’t the patch.
+It’s the concrete itself

 If you live in Sydney and water is coming through concrete, you’re not alone.